Notting Hill | 1999

 The famous market was featured in films such as The Italian Job (Michael Caine's pad was just off the northern end of the road) and comedy spy thriller Otley.
 Caine also lived nearby as Cockney womaniser Alfie, and burned-out rockstar Mick Jagger retreated here in Nicolas Roeg-Donald Cammell's landmark Performance at the end of the decade.
 More recently, 'Gruber’s’ antique shop was found on Portobello Road in 2014's Paddington.

 Started in the 1860s, it's been busy ever since, becoming – along with Carnaby Street and the King's Road, Chelsea – one of the centres of the Swinging London phenomenon in the 60s.
 Sometimes on Portobello it feels like the 60s never went away.

 Rather than the homely mess of a flat which confronted Anna Scott, the converted chapel boasted a courtyard garden, a 1,000-square-foot reception room and a galleried mezzanine.
 Shortly after filming it was put on the market for £1.3 million, which must make Notting Hill the most expensive (not to say successful) real estate ad ever.
 Shortly after finding fame, the famous door was removed and auctioned off for charity, to be replaced by a rather anonymous black one.
 But you’ll be thrilled to know that, yes, at last it has been repainted to reclaim its iconic status. ⏏

 The scene where he watches a film in swimming goggles was shot in the screening room of BAFTA.

 ▶ At the other end of the scale, the failed restaurant of William’s friend, Tony (Richard McCabe), is Portfolio, an art store on the corner of Golborne Road and Bevington Road, W10 at the northern reach of Portobello Road market.
 Previously an art gallery, it also became an eaterie – Brad Dourif’s diner – in a film which took a totally different look at the area, writer Hanif Kureishi’s 1991 directorial debut London Kills Me.
 Incidentally, it’s right opposite the flat shared by Tim and Mary in Richard Curtis’s 2013 About Time. ⏏

 ▶ 91 Lansdowne Road is the home of Bella and Max (Gina McKee and Tim McInnerny), where William surprises everyone with his megastar date at the birthday party, and Anna surprises Bernie (Hugh Bonneville) with the salary from her last acting job. ⏏

 ▶ The private communal gardens, into which Anna and William break at night (“Whoops a daisy!”), is Rosmead Gardens, Rosmead Road, W11.
 The gate has been slightly remodelled since filming (the arch has gone) and the ivy which prevented any glimpse of the gardens from outside has been removed.

 Don't even think about trying to get in – it's a fiercely private garden, and the drop from the fence is nastier than it appears on film.
 The bench on which Anna and William sit was simply a prop for the film and doesn't remain.

-If you really want to visit the serenely peaceful garden, which is much larger than you may imagine, once a year there London hosts an Open Garden Squares Weekend.
+If you really want to visit the serenely peaceful garden, which is much larger than you may imagine, once a year London hosts an Open Garden Squares Weekend.
 You'll need to check ahead which gardens are open to the public. ⏏

 And outside Notting Hill itself, there’s no shortage of London landmarks to seduce the US tourist dollar.

 ▶ Anna Scott stays at the Ritz Hotel, 150 Piccadilly, W1, an establishment which rarely permits filming inside, but on this occasion gave unprecedented co-operation to the film company, as William passes himself off as a reporter from Horse and Hound. ⏏

-William publicly proposes at Anna Scott's’ press conference, in the Lancaster Room of the Savoy Hotel, 1 Savoy Hill, on the Strand.
-The Savoy was also featured in The French Lieutenant's Woman, The Long Good Friday, Entrapment and more recently it was the hotel of Nicolas Cage in National Treasure: Book of Secrets.
+The famous art deco Savoy was also featured in The French Lieutenant's Woman, The Long Good Friday, Entrapment and more recently it was where Nicolas Cage stayed in National Treasure: Book of Secrets. ⏏